jiaweing/Unsplash-Multiple-Download/README.md

 ---

 ### DISCLAIMER
-This script was not made with the intent to flood Unsplash with malicious traffic.
-This script was made as a utility to easily download multiple images at once from the platform.
+This script was not made with the intent to flood Unsplash with malicious traffic, but as a utility to easily download multiple images at once from the platform.

 **How the script works**: When the script is run, all download links on the page will be opened in a new tab.